Introduction to the Common Plants of the Amazon Rainforest.

 It is widely distributed along rivers margins throughout Amazonia and in the Guianas and the distribution extends as far into north-eastern Brazil.

 Calathea flowers are pollinated mainly by bees and other bugs.
 Hummingbirds visit the Calathea flowers throughout the forest.
-Calathea flowers bracts come in various shapes – beehive shape flower bracts to rattlesnake tail shape.
+Calathea flower bracts come in various shapes – from beehive shape flower bracts to rattlesnake tail shapes.

 Siparuna is a genus of plants belonging to the family Siparunaceae.
 Dioecious or monoecious sarmentose shrubs, treeless, or trees to 40 m high, aromatic due to abundant quantities of volatile oil in oil cells throughout the plant, sparsely or densely pubescent, found throughout the Neotropic ecozone

 Leaves decussate or in whorls of 3-6, simple, exstipulate, those of a pair occasionally unequal in size, with stellate, lepidote, or simple hairs, the margin variously serrate, dentate, or entire.
 Inflorescences axillary or cauliflorous, cymose, sometimes fasciculate.

 Fruit consisting of the fleshy receptacle which at maturity splits irregularly to expose (1-) 3-25 small drupelets with a conspicuous red or orange aril (in the neotropical species), the endocarp stony.

 Passiflora is a genus of the family Passifloraceae.

 Known also as the passion flowers or passion fruits, They are mostly vines, with some being shrubs, and a few species being herbaceous.